TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 • How quickly you must honor opt-outs (consent revocation rules)

-The penalties are severe.
-Each individual violation — meaning each call, each text, each voicemail — carries statutory damages.
-Make 200 non-compliant calls and you could face $100,000 to $300,000 in exposure from a single plaintiff.
+Each individual violation — each call, each text, each voicemail — carries statutory damages.
+Make 200 non-compliant calls and you face $100,000 to $300,000 in exposure from a single plaintiff.

 TCPA Penalty Structure

-The $500-per-violation number is what makes class actions so lucrative for plaintiffs.
-A company that sent 10,000 non-compliant texts faces $5 million in base exposure — $15 million if a court finds the violations were willful.
-And courts routinely find violations willful when a company did not have a compliance program in place.
+The $500-per-violation number makes class actions lucrative for plaintiffs.
+A company that sent 10,000 non-compliant texts faces $5 million in base exposure — $15 million if willful.
+Courts routinely find violations willful when a company lacks a compliance program.

 If you followed telemarketing compliance news in 2024-2025, you heard a lot about the FCC's "one-to-one consent rule."
 Here is where things stand.